ashokchandru/Release-notes-automation/README.md

 * Creates the source of truth in JSON file with the change data (updates.json).
 (You can also use yaml, but the indentation issues is an unnecessary headache.
 Go for JSON for better structure)
 * Uploads the JSON file to the agent
 ~~~
-# Reasons to choose YAML over prompt engineering
+# Reasons to choose JSON over prompt engineering
 * LLMs are not robust enough to produce strcutured content based on prompts.
 * Future of prompt engineering is going to be JSON or YAML.
-* YAML format is great for the agent to interact with LLMs.~~~
+* JSON format is great for the agent to interact with LLMs.~~~
 ~~~
 * Agent reads the JSON file
 * Agent creates the new release notes in the format of an md file